-- Basic for Testing is the needed software quality. - Testing is done differently in different contexts. - Compare: - Quality requirements of a medical software to a web application - Testing of a safety-critical software to an e-commerce site. - Balance Effort for testing must be related to expected auality 30/12/Puality Uwe Gühl - IT Quality and Software Test 01
+- Basic for Testing is the needed software quality. - Testing is done differently in different contexts. - Compare - Quality requirements of a medical software to a web application - Testing of a safety-critical software to an e-commerce site. - Balance Effort for testing must be related to expected quality